irBags/Project-P3OL-compatible-software/README.md

 # P3OL server information:
-An custom server compatible with America Online®.
+An custom server compatible with and inspired by America Online® clients from the 90s and early 2000s.
 The server is written in Python (3.10) and focusing on the 16/32-bit 3.0 client versions - for the time being.
 > Support for versions 4+ are planned for the future.
 >
 > **Currently closed source.**